themesdefrance/Cocorico-Social/readme.txt

 2. Tab Networks - Onglet Réseaux

 == Changelog ==

+= 1.1.4 =
+- New : Shortcode to display share buttons anywhere in the loop [cocosocial].
+See docs for more info.
+- New : Shortcode to display a single button anywhere in posts, pages and any custom post type [cocosocial_button].
+See docs for more info.
+- New : Several filters were added to let you take full control.
+See docs for more info.
+- Fix : admin/functions.php was missing so Cocorico Social admin didn't show up.

 = 1.1.3 =
 - SVN issue !
 This version really bring back 3 files !